OHI-Science/bhi-1.0-archive/baltic2015/prep/CW/secchi/secchi_prep.md

 ## logistic:
 ## status_3 & status_4 = 1/(1 + exp( -(ratio - a)/b))
-## a_3 = 0.5, b_3 = 0.1 -> low -interests: water quality considered bad when secchi depth <50% of target value and are given disproportionally bad scores.
+## a_3 = 0.5, b_3 = 0.1 -> medium-interests: water quality considered bad when secchi depth <50% of target value and are given disproportionally bad scores.
 ## a_4 = 0.7, b_4 = 0.08 -> high-interests: water quality considered bad when secchi depth <80% of target value and are given disproportionally bad scores.

 ## general comparison of decay and logistic